Home » Symptoms » Cat Symptoms A-Z » Increased Personal Hygiene (Licking)

 Increased Personal Hygiene (Licking) in cats

-Increased personal hygiene (licking) in cats is a condition in which a cat licks more frequently or intensely than normal to clean its fur or for other reasons that may indicate health or psychologicalPsychological refers to anything related to the mind or behavior.
-In veterinary medicine, this can include the study of animal behavior, including stress responses and behavioral disorders. problems.
+Increased personal hygiene (licking) in cats is a condition where a cat licks more frequently or intensely than normal to clean its fur or for other reasons that may indicate health or psychologicalPsychological refers to anything related to the mind or behavior.
+In veterinary medicine, this can include the study of animal behavior, including stress responses and behavioral disorders. issues.

 Can Occur with the Following Diseases: